3 Steps for Building a Strong Brand Identity for Your Salon or Spa

 While getting your logo printed on some flyers isn’t rocket science, building an identity requires critical thought and significant competitor analysis.
 So how are you supposed to ramp up your branding and create a unique identity for your salon or spa when you’re worried about answering phones and ensuring your stylists show up on time?

-In this article, I'll discuss some of the pillars of building a solid brand identity (logo, font, colour scheme, tone) and why it matters for salon and spa owners.
+In this article, I'll discuss some of the the pillars of building a solid brand identity (logo, font, color scheme, tone) and why it matters for salon and spa owners.

-Step 1: Perfect your logo design and colours.
+Step 1: Perfect your logo design and colors.

 Finding the right font.